OUR CHARITIES

 In 2013, Dr. Mitchell joined the University of Florida faculty and leads a comprehensive brain tumor program focused on translational research.
 He has considerable clinical and translational research experience having served as principal investigator on seven first-in-human protocols through FDA-approved clinical trials.
 The goal of these trials is to see improvements in patient outcomes using novel approaches that stimulate immune responses against malignant brain tumor cells in combination with current standard treatments.
 Dr. Mitchell’s research team will expand upon early successes observed in these personalized cancer treatment approaches, and offer unique clinical options at UF for adult and pediatric patients diagnosed with malignant brain tumors.

-After being diagnosed, John Driskell Hopkins, bass player & producer for the Zac Brown Band, created Hop On A Cure is committed to supporting research to prevent, reverse, and cure ALS while raising awareness, building a compassionate community, and unleashing the healing power of hope.
+Its mission is to support research to prevent, reverse, and cure ALS while raising awareness, building a compassionate community, and unleashing the healing power of hope.

 The Franklin County Public Library offers many programs that are free and open to the public.
 In addition to these regular programs, check our Events Calendar for even more adventures at your library!
 Rock by the Sea has been a long time supporter of the Summer Reading Program and helped to get started the “Music as a Second Language” program.